Learning Aligned Stability in Neural ODEs Reconciling Accuracy with Robustness: Methodology

 \section{Methodology}

-In this section, we detail our novel adaptive stable learning framework for PRoAs-RoAs alignment and illustrate the Zubov-Net architecture in Figure \ref{fig:fullwidth-top}.
-We first introduce the Input-Attention-based Convex Neural Network (IACNN) for constructing learnable Lyapunov functions with strong convexity guarantees.
-We then formulate a tripartite training objective featuring: (1) a consistency loss $\mathcal{L}_{con}$ enforcing consistent PRoAs-RoAs alignment; (2) a stability-guaranteeing classification loss $\mathcal{L}_{cla}$ ensuring the trajectory containment within the certified PRoA; (3) a boundary separation loss $\mathcal{L}_{sep}$ sharpening the separation among different attraction regions.
-Finally, we present the end-to-end training procedure that jointly optimizes these components, as described in Algorithm \ref{alg:2}.
+This section details Zubov-Net, a framework designed to address the stability-decision misalignment in Neural ODEs.
+As illustrated in Figure \ref{fig:fullwidth-top}, the core of our approach consists of three synergistic components: a unified architecture, a Zubov-driven region matching mechanism, and an active region of attraction (RoA) control paradigm.
+We first introduce the Partially Input-Attention-based Convex Neural Network (PIACNN), which instantiates the unified architecture by constructing a multi-class Lyapunov classifier.
+We then formulate a tripartite training objective to implement the matching and control mechanisms: (i) a consistency loss $\mathcal{L}_{con}$ that enforces the Zubov-driven alignment between prescribed and dynamical attraction regions; (ii) a classification loss $\mathcal{L}_{cla}$ that certifies trajectory convergence to the correct class basin; and (iii) a separation loss $\mathcal{L}_{sep}$ that actively shapes the basin geometry to maximize inter-class margins.
+Finally, we present the end-to-end training procedure, where these components are jointly optimized, as summarized in Algorithm \ref{alg:2}.